Babes in the Wood murders (Brighton): 2018 trial

-Prosecutor Brian Altman QC told the jury the case against Bishop was not just based on his attempt to kill another child in a similar manner, but on "other compelling evidence."
-He explained, "significant part of the enquiry had been to re-evaluate various areas of scientific work that were performed for the purposes of the 1987 trial but through the lens of modern-day techniques, DNA profiling which although available in 1986 and 1987 was then in its infancy."
+Prosecutor Brian Altman QC told the jury the case against Bishop was not just based on his attempt to kill another child similarly, but on "other compelling evidence."
+He explained, "a significant part of the enquiry had been to re-evaluate various areas of scientific work that were performed for the 1987 trial but through the lens of modern-day techniques, DNA profiling, which, although available in 1986 and 1987, was then in its infancy."

-The jury was told that in 2014 samples taken from one of the victims in 1986 had been re-examined in the hope of finding traces of DNA.
+The jury was told that in 2014, samples taken from one of the victims in 1986 had been re-examined in the hope of finding traces of DNA.
 This produced skin flakes which, when analysed using the most up-to-date profiling techniques, gave a result "that was one billion times more likely if Bishop's DNA was present than if it was absent".

 Bishop suggested that Fellows's father, Barrie, was to blame, telling the jury the police spent "32 years building a case against the wrong man".
 Bishop was not in court every day for his nine-week trial and complained to the judge about feeling suicidal over his temporary stay at Belmarsh, requesting his return to Frankland.

 At the 2018 trial, the prosecution put forward a different timeline.
 Altman presented evidence that the girls were alive at 6:30 p.m. and that Bishop returned to Wild Park.
 Defence witnesses at the 1987 trial returned as prosecution witnesses in 2018.
 At this trial, Altman argued the forensic samples taken as "tapings" in 1986 were so carefully handled by the police and preserved by scientists that he could present them as a "time capsule" to prove Bishop's guilt.

 On 10 December 2018, after a nine-week trial, a jury of seven men and five women returned a guilty verdict after two-and-a-half hours of deliberation.
 On 11 December 2018, Bishop received two life sentences with a minimum of 36 years in prison.